aaronw3373/Trader/README.md

 By: Aaron Weinberg

 #About
+Trader is used to find stock trading signals to determine when to buy and sell stock.
-Trader takes a spreadsheet of stock data with
+Trader takes as input a portfolio of stock price data.
-Close, Open, High, and Low Price over a period of time and runs a series of tests to determain if trading signals are true.
+Then runs a series of tests to determain if trading signals are true.

-Trader runs this over a series of stock price data, outputting a portfolio of returns based on the trading signals.
+And returns a portfolio of each stock and the returns over time for the input signals.

 #How to use
-This is a command line application type in the command line:
-Trader <--stock price file--> <--var input file-->
+This is a command line application type in the command line: pythop trader.py <--stock price file--> <--var input file-->
 stock price being a spreadsheet of all the stocks price data and var input file being a spreadsheet of the input variables